-This course introduces the student to the recognition and specification of appropriate resources and materials.
+This course introduces students to the recognition and specification of appropriate resources and materials used in interior design also the inherent characteristics of those materials.
 The student learns the application techniques and code regulations that influence a designer's selection.
+The student will be familiar with the local market materials, prices, and strongly initiated towards the use of new building technologies.
 Preliminary cost estimating is also introduced.

-IDES 268 COMPUTER-AIDED DESIGN I (3-0-3)
+IDES 268 COMPUTER-AIDED DESIGN I